Go green, Go clean

 If not provided with off road parking at their place of work, employees can now expect to pay up to £7 for 6 to 10 hours parking in a long stay car park on the Isle of Wight – adding an additional £35 a week to vehicle running costs.
 That’s an additional £1,610 per annum in parking costs, based on an average 46, five day working weeks in a year (230 working days).

-By switching from car to bus, a more sustainable mode of transport, customers can reduce all monthly travel costs to just £88 a month with a 30 day Freedom ticket, offering 30 days unlimited travel for just £2.93 a day.
+By switching from car to bus, a more sustainable mode of transport, customers can reduce all monthly travel costs to just £93 month with a 30 day Freedom ticket, offering 30 days unlimited travel for just £3.10 a day.
 This ticket is valid for use on 30 consecutive days.

 For unlimited bus travel when you need it, customers can make use of our 30 day multi-day bundle.
 Available on the Key and via our mobile app, the multi-day bundle offers 30 days unlimited travel with no restrictions on usage - your time, your travel, your way.

-With unlimited fares available for around £3.50 a day, bus travel costs significantly less per day, week, month and year than Isle of Wight parking charges - and without the running costs of a car.
+With unlimited fares available for less than the price of a fancy coffee, bus travel costs significantly less per day, week, month and year than daily Isle of Wight parking charges - and without the running costs of a car.

 Not only is catching the bus a more cost effective option to running a car, it’s also better for the environment.